Activity note: 3:00 p.m. hotel check in followed by Program Registration, 5:15 p.m. Orientation followed by Welcome

 Evening: Orientation: The Group Leader will greet everyone with a warm welcome and lead introductions.
 We will review the up-to-date program schedule and any changes, discuss roles and responsibilities, logistics, safety guidelines, emergency procedures, and answer any questions you may have.
 Unless specified otherwise, travel and transfers will be via motorcoach, requiring ascending/descending steps.
 Free time is reserved for your personal independent exploration.
 Please be aware that program activities, schedules, and personnel may need to change due to local circumstances.
 In the event of changes, we will alert you as quickly as possible.
 Thank you for your understanding.
 Continue getting to know your fellow participants, settle in, and get a good night’s rest for the full day ahead.

-Activity note: Getting on/off motorcoach; walks of less than 1 mile over historic cobblestone sidewalks in Boston.
-Our motorcoach trip today is about 130 miles, approximately 2 hours.
+Activity note: Walking up to 1 mile over historic cobblestone sidewalks; Driving 130 miles, approximately 2 hours.

 Breakfast: Full buffet at the hotel.